Skip to main content

 Answer: A

-Cellular phones should be charged only when they need charged and for the recommended charging time; over charging your cell phone overcharges your electric bill.
+Charge cellular phones only when they need charged and for the recommended charging time.
+Over charging your cell phone can overcharge your electric bill.
 Chargers should also be unplugged or turned off using a power strip when not in use to avoid vampire (standby) power.

 To download: Click the folder with a down arrow icon.
 To print: Click the printer icon in the top right of the display.